narulanavya3/RL_backdoor_DPO_Allignment/README.md

 > *"After an LLM has been poisoned with a backdoor trigger, can DPO fine-tuning on clean preference data recover its alignment — and how completely?"*

 This is an **open research problem**.
-Prior work shows DPO aligns models with human preferences, but its effectiveness as a *repair mechanism* after adversarial poisoning is largely unstudied.
+Prior work shows that DPO aligns models with human preferences, but its effectiveness as a *repair mechanism* after adversarial poisoning has been largely unstudied.

 ---